Linchenpal/Cryptocurrency-charges-forecastin-by-using-DL-/README.md

 Set-Up Dev Enviroment

 I have installed Anaconda (https://www.anaconda.com/), which comes with Jypiter Notebook ( which i find good for beginners as me  .-))

 I used TensorFlow(TF) and Keras ( are 2 key dependencies to run the algo: TF and Keras are Libraries.

-NOTE : INSTALL FIRST TF and the in Terminal via cmd install Keras, and any other Lib required.
-TF MUST BE AS BACKEND I used the following tutorial for installation in a Ubuntu Machine, but i installed in my MAC, cmd are almost the same
+NOTE : INSTALL FIRST TF and then in the Terminal via cmd install Keras, and any other Lib required.
+TF MUST BE AS BACKEND

+I used the following tutorial for installation in a Ubuntu Machine, but i installed in my MAC, cmd are almost the same

 https://www.pugetsystems.com/labs/hpc/Install-TensorFlow-with-GPU-Support-the-Easy-Way-on-Ubuntu-18-04-without-installing-CUDA-1170/